hansalemaos/pdf_restrictions_remover/README.md

-# pdf_restrictions_remover
+# Remove Restrictions from a PDF
-A little app to remove restrictions (copy, print ...) from a PDF
+A little app with GUI to remove restrictions (copy, print ...) from PDFs